amperity/amperity-docs/amperity_reference/source/attribute_brands_multiple.rst

 .. attribute-multibrand-access-start

 You can access multi-brand purchases directly from the **Segment Editor**.
 To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
-Select the **Transaction Attributes Extended** source, select the **Multi Purchase Brand** attribute, and then apply an condition.
+Select the **Transaction Attributes Extended** source, select the **Multi Purchase Brand** attribute, and then apply a condition.

 .. attribute-multibrand-access-end